-The Integrated Science Data Management (ISDM) Directorate (National Capital Region) maintains archives of in-situ physical, chemical, and biological properties, coordinates national data management activities through DFO's National Science Data Management Committee and acts as the focal point for international cooperation in data management.
+The Oceans Science Branch's Marine Environmental Data Section (MEDS) maintains archives of in-situ physical, chemical, and biological properties, helps coordinate national data management activities through participation in DFO's Science Data Management Sub-Committee and acts as the focal point for international cooperation in data management.

 Ease of access to ocean data, both historical and recent, is essential for determining status and trends in biological and physical environments as well as for providing timely in-situ inputs and validation to modelling and forecasting activities.
 For reasons of public trust and to preserve the results of public investment in science, data management of this magnitude falls under the purview of government.
 DFO is the primary public source of ocean observations collected by Canadians.

 Ocean models are computer-generated.
 They represent an ocean, or a region within an ocean, in three dimensions and depict its evolution over time.
 Models are based on ocean observations collected by earth observation satellites and direct measurement of conditions such as temperature, salinity, currents and wave heights.

 Since the atmosphere also influences the state of the ocean, models also include atmospheric data including wind stress, precipitation, evaporation, and cloud coverage.
 Modellers call this "atmospheric forcing".

 There is increasing recognition that accurate ocean forecast models need to be "coupled models" that couple or incorporate information on atmospheric, ice, and ocean conditions.
 Based on this coupled information, the model can be run to predict various aspects of ocean conditions which can then be used for operational oceanography, emergency preparedness planning, and to determine health of the oceans.